auth0/react-native-auth0/README.md

 #### Login with Passwordless

-Passwordless is a two-step authentication flow, and requires the **Passwordless OTP** grant to be enabled in your Auth0 application before-hand.
+Passwordless is a two-step authentication flow, and requires the **Passwordless OTP** grant to be enabled in your Auth0 application beforehand.
 Check [our guide](https://auth0.com/docs/dashboard/guides/applications/update-grant-types) to learn how to enable it.

 To start the flow, you request a link or code to be sent to the user's email or phone number: